amathislab/DLC2action/README.md

 ## Reference:

-Stay tuned for our first publication -- Any feedback on this beta release is welcome at this time.
+Stay tuned for our first publication -- any feedback on this beta release is welcome at this time.
 Thanks for using DLC2Action.
+Please reach out if you want to collaborate!